Takemi392/Takemi392/README.md

 | Twitter | https://twitter.com/Takemi392 |

 # Overview
 I'm a Japanese engineer.
-Used programs is C# and C++. likes Windows and Android development.
+Used programs is C# and C++, likes Windows and Android development.

 # Skill
 ## Business